Categories of ATB practitioners:

 Write a paper on ATB.
 What is ATB for you?
 How does it affect yourself and your life?
 What do you think or feel ATB can bring to others/to society?

-Be aware that complying with the above does not necessarily imply that you will get the certification.
-You may need to repeat part of the requirements before obtaining the certification.
+Be aware that complying with the above does not necessarily imply that you will become a certifies facilitator.
+You may need to repeat part of the requirements before becoming one.

-To keep growing and integrating awareness, even after certification, it is advisable to commit yourself to a daily practice where you explore yourself and grow from the exploration.
+You will need to commit yourself to keep growing into, and integrating awareness in your life.
+You will need to have a daily practice where you explore yourself.
 It might be helpful to enroll in a physical discipline that fosters awareness, such as: Tai chi, Feldenkrais, Hatha yoga, and follow it using the ATB principles.

 So… To become a Certified Facilitator, practise, practise, practise, cultivate and integrate awareness in all aspects of your life.
 And once you are Certified practice, practice, practice and practice.